 3. Eating dates helps in keeping colon healthy

 Dates are rich in dietary fiber and polyphenols, therefore, may enhance colon health by increasing beneficial bacterial growth.
-Further, produce short-chain fatty acid and inhibiting the proliferation of colon cancer cells (5).
-Thus consumption of dates acts as antiproliferative agents for cancer cells development and enhances colonic health (6).
+Further, produce short-chain fatty acids and inhibiting the proliferation of colon cancer cells (5).
+Thus consumption of dates acts as antiproliferative agents for cancer cell development and enhances colonic health (6).

 4. Dates are rich in antioxidants hence protects organ damage